 The lungs play an essential role in delivering oxygen to the brain and heart, so the condition is very serious.
 Pulmonary embolism treatment is imperative for preventing lung damage, protecting vital organs, and saving your life.

-The Impacts of Pulmonary Embolism
+The Impacts of a Pulmonary Embolism

 A pulmonary embolism develops in approximately 40-50% of DVT patients.
 It is the third most common type of cardiovascular disease behind coronary artery disease and stroke.
 Early detection is crucial.
 Potential impacts of pulmonary embolisms include: